COVID-19 vaccine rollout – Accelerated Site Activation and mRNA Vaccinations (July 2021 Onwards)

 The following information must be retained by the Service Provider for seven years to support any claim for payment made under these Program Rules:

-*Modified Monash (MM)
+*Modified Monash Model (MMM)

-*Modified Monash (MM)
+*Modified Monash Model (MM)

 Service Providers cannot apply any additional Patient charge for a service.
 This includes Patients who do not hold or are ineligible to hold a Medicare card.